 The proposed theme for the CAP should be:

-A new area code is being added to the 709 area.
-Add-the-code and dial 10-digits for all local calls originating within area code 709 and the new area code 879.
+“A new area code 879 is being added to the 709 area.”
+Add-the-code.

 This theme should be reinforced with more detailed key messages in customer awareness activities:

-To meet the growing demand for telecommunications services and numbers, new area code 879 will be introduced in the 709 geographic area in May 2023.
+To meet the growing demand for telecommunications services and numbers, new area code 879 will be introduced in the 709 geographic area in February 2024.
 The new area code will co-exist within the same geographic region as area code 709.
 There will be no change to customers’ existing 709 telephone numbers.
-Telephone numbers beginning with the new area code may be assigned for use starting 27 May 2023.
+Telephone numbers beginning with the new area code may be assigned for use starting 17 February 2024.